The majestic Waterfall Hvítserkur in Fitjaá River in West-Iceland

 I visit all the churches I encounter on my travels in Iceland, so I knocked on the farmer's door and he showed me his farm church.
 Visiting all these little gems enriches my experience of travelling in my country.

-Fitjakirkja is part of the 120 km long pilgrim road, which starts at Bær in Borgarfjörður and ends in the historical Skálholt.
+Fitjakirkja is part of the 120 km long pilgrim road, which starts at Bær in Borgarfjörður and ends in the historic Skálholt.
 There has been a church at Fitjar since around Christianity in Iceland, but the current church dates back to 1898.

 One of the church objects at Þjóðminjasafnið - the National Museum of Iceland comes from Fitjakirkja.
 It is an ancient chalice called Fitjakaleikur.
 Its origin is not certain but it is believed to date back to the early 13th century.